itspatmorgan/unknown-arts-ai/content/_index.md

 ## 🤝 Contributing

 If you have suggestions, ideas, or improvements, feel free to contact me.
-I’m eager to learn from the community!
+I'm eager to learn from the community!

 ## 📄 License